There are many rumours circulating about coronavirus. Here we address a few of them.

 Similarly, vaccines that protect against influenza or pneumonia do not prevent coronavirus.
 They are still advisable, however, to reduce illness and the pressure on medical infrastructure.

 Viral posts that claim labs in the US, Israel and elsewhere already have a cure for coronavirus are incorrect.
-Vaccine development is a rigorous process that requires time and testing.
+Vaccine development is a rigorous process that requires time

 Does COVID-19 only affect older people?